comic-manga-ebook/ecmb_builder/README.md

 - `invoke init pro "[MY_BOOK_FOLDER]"`

 When you initialize a book a file named `book_config.json` will be generated in the source-folder of your book. <br />
-Its a great help, but if you want you can write it enterly on your own or generate it with an external program.<br />
+It is a great help, but if you want you can write it entirely on your own or generate it with an external program.<br />
 Init will parse the folder-names of your chapters.
 If there is a name after the prefix it will suggest it as  a label.
 If not, it will automatically name it `Chapter [NUMBER]` (if there is a chapter like "Bonus" in between the number won't be increased of course).
 The Regex for the prefix is: `^(chapter_|item_)?[0-9%_. +~-]+` (I guess you understand this, even if you are not a programmer).

 ### The difference to a simple book